tisan-das/tisan-das.github.io/_posts/2023-04-08-NGINX-Configuration.md

 ### NGINX Configuration Basics

 NGINX configuration file consists of directives.
-There's two types of directives- line directives are terminated by semi-colon, and block directives are terminated by the closing parenthesis.
+There are two types of directives- line directives are terminated by a semi-colon, and block directives are terminated by the closing parenthesis.

-Directive examples:
+#### Directives:
 - user: specifies the user and group used by the worker process, which accepts incoming requests
 - worker_processes: defines the no. of worker processes, "auto" option sets the worker process count based on the number of cores available to the CPU
-- worker_connections: the total number of connections can be concurrently served by each worker process.
-It's to be noted that total number of connection across all the worker processes can't exceed the maximum number of open files, which can be modified by worker_rlimit_nofile
+- worker_connections: the maximum number of connections that can be served concurrently by each worker process.
+It's to be noted that the total number of connections across all the worker processes can't exceed the maximum number of open files, which can be modified by the directive "worker_rlimit_nofile"
-- server: contains configuration of a virtual server.
+- server: contains the configuration of a virtual server.
 Each server can be identified with the server name and the port it's listening to.
-There can be multiple server listening to the same port, each differentiated by the server name i.e. host it's supposed to serve to.
-Also in case multiple server listening to the same port, one of them port will be assigned as default server.
+There can be multiple servers listening to the same port, each differentiated by the server name i.e. host it's supposed to serve.
+Also in case, multiple servers listen to the same port, one of them would be assigned as the default server.
+Following is one such example configuration:
 ```conf
 server {
     listen      192.168.1.1:80;